eljamm/nixpkgs-custom/README.md

 # My Custom Nixpkgs Overlay

-This repository is built on the [my-own-nixpkgs](https://github.com/drupol/my-own-nixpkgs) template and serves as a collection for my custom Nix expressions, structured in a similar way as `nixpkgs`.
+This repository serves as a collection for my custom Nix expressions, structured in a similar way as `nixpkgs`.

 ## Usage